andrewseltzer99/ITP449_Project_S-P500_Analysis/README.md

 Before In[1]:

 This project seeks to analyze the S&P500 ($SPY) in several different mannerisms.
-First off, we tend to see Q4 earnings be the highest of all quarters for a considerable amount of companies.
+First off, we tend to see Q4 earnings be the highest of all quarters for a considerable amount of companies due to excessive spending during the holiday season.
 If one were to purchase the S&P500 every year before the holiday season on November 1st, and proceeded to sell during Q4 earnings reports in mid February, could one expect to consistently generate a profit?
 How much profit/loss could one expect on average to generate through executing this strategy?
 As well, how could one expect to compare that strategy as opposed to just buying and holding the S&P500?

 This project will also use several analytical and forecasting tools to analyze the correlation between market volatility and volume, as well to see if any commonly used forecasting models could accurately predict the price of the S&P500.